ericlam1114/mobile-app-generator/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## AI Parser

+The built‑in parser now relies on OpenAI to interpret free‑form prompts.
+It asks the model to pick the closest template from our supported list and extract basic customization details.
+When no API key is available or the AI response cannot be parsed, the parser falls back to a lightweight keyword scoring system with common synonyms.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: